Bell for Better

 Powering our network with renewable energy for sustainable office buildings, Bell’s award-winning leadership in environmental protection includes a wide range of innovative programs.
 It also extends to how we work with our suppliers, and helps our customers meet their own environmental objectives when they choose our products and services in place of travel, or to manage their business.

-Our environmental initiatives include:
+Our environmental initiatives and accomplishments include:

 - Providing transparent analysis of the effect climate change is having on our business and of our climate-related performance in our TCFD Report on BCE’s Climate-related Risks and Opportunities.